 Our extensive experience representing the victims of dog bites means that we can assess the debilitating financial, emotional and physical toll these attacks can take.
 We can help clients determine the compensation they may deserve, from costly medical bills to permanent scarring.

 Seeking legal counsel may not be your first priority in the aftermath of a dog bite.
 It’s far more important to seek appropriate medical treatment and begin the healing process.

 However, even at this early stage, it pays to begin documenting the accident and the care

 that your injuries require.
 Before leaving the scene of the incident, make sure that you or

 someone with you obtains the dog owner’s name, address, phone number, and other

 If they are not forthcoming, you may be well served by immediately calling the police to

 The more documentation that you collect, the easier it may be to prove your claim and perhaps even prevail in a lawsuit if one is necessary.
 Hang onto any paperwork that you complete in connection with the dog bite, your medical records and bills, and any notes that you make regarding phone conversations.

 Your Insurance Attorney will use all of these materials, plus the testimony of experts, to ensure that you get a fair hearing before the insurance company or the court.

 Remember that we don’t get paid unless you do.
-Whether you have filed a claim, accepted a lowball settlement or just got attacked by someone’s pet, you need to call a dog bite attorney.
+Whether you have filed a claim, accepted a lowball settlement, or just got attacked by someone’s pet, you need to call our experts.